fuslab/ambari/ambari-server/docs/security/kerberos/enabling_kerberos.md

 <a name="password-generation"></a>
 #### Password Generation

-When Ambari generates keytab files, it uses an internal mechanism rather than rely on the KDC or Active Directory to do it.
-This is because Ambari cannot request a keytab file from some KDCs such as an Active Directory.
+When enabling Kerberos using an Active Directory, Ambari must use an internal mechanism to build the keytab files.
+This is because keytab files cannot be requested remotely from an Active Directory.
 In order to create keytab files, Ambari needs to know the password for each relevant Kerberos identity.
 Therefore, Ambari sets or updates the identity's password as needed.

-The password for each Ambari-managed account in a KDC or Active Directory is randomly generated and stored only long enough to set the account's password and generate the keytab file.
+The password for each Ambari-managed account in an Active Directory is randomly generated and stored only long enough in memory to set the account's password and generate the keytab file.
 Passwords are generated using the following user-settable parameters:

 - Password length (`kerberos-env/password_length`)
   - Default Value: 20